Eric-Philippe/Kairos-Bot-Reminder/SECURITY.md

 A clear and concise description of what you expected to happen:

 **Screenshots**
-If applicable, add screenshots to help explain your problem:
+If applicable, add screenshots to help explain your problem

 **Further details:**

 - Bot version:
 - discord.js version:
 - Node.js version: